biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 - A **queue channel** is a non-blocking unidirectional `FIFO <https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)>`__ (First In, First Out) queue which **connects two processes or operators**.
 - A **value channel**, a.k.a. singleton channel, is bound to a single value and can be read unlimited times without consuming its content.

-An **operator** is a method that reshapes or connects different channels applying specific rules.
+An **operator** is a method that reshapes or connects different channels by applying specific rules.

 We can write a very simple Nextflow script: save the following piece of code in a file called ``ex1.nf``.
 All the examples are in the folder
 **/nextflow/examples/** while the scripts are in folders named **/nextflow/test**